SanicTK2/iidxguide/docs/conparts.md

 * D2MV-01-1C1 = 10g
 * D2MV-01-1C2 = 25g
 * D2MV-01-1C3 = 50g (old LM standard, commonly used in home controllers)
-* VX-01-1C23 = 50g (new LM standard as of CastHour, not common in home controllers)
+* VX-01-1C23 = 50g (new LM standard as of CastHour, less common in home controllers)
 * V-10-1A4 = 100g
 * V-15-1A5 = 200g